Fungicides and Bactericides

 In general, the spread of viruses is best controlled by cultural practices such as cultivar selection, planting date and location, weed reduction, and roguing of diseased plants.
 Row covers may prevent aphids from probing and feeding on plants early in the season preventing the spread of viruses.
 Occasionally, seed or transplants are infected and the problem is not apparent until well into the growing season.
 There are no chemical control measures for virus diseases other than those directed at the vector or weed hosts.
 For more specific control measures, refer to the crop.

 Pathogens that survive an application of a fungicide are likely to pass the trait that enabled them to survive on to their offspring.
-A single genetic change in the pathogen can render single site mode of action (systemic) fungicides ineffective.
-Repeated applications of the same type of fungicide exert selection pressure on the pathogen population and eventually eliminates almost all the susceptible individuals from a pest population.
+A single genetic change in the pathogen can render single-site mode of action (systemic) fungicides ineffective.
+Repeated applications of the same type of fungicide exert selection pressure on the pathogen population and eventually eliminate almost all the susceptible individuals from a pest population.
 Resistance can develop in a very short time.

 There are many other techniques that can help delay the onset of resistance.
 Many resistance management techniques help minimize the use of pesticides so a lower proportion of each pest generation is exposed to the toxin.